serverless/serverless/docs/commands.md

  * Creates one or both of the following in the `aws_modules` folder.
 Default is to create both:
   * A lambda function in the `aws_modules` folder with basic scaffolding.
   * An API gateway configuration

+* ##### aws module installation and update

+  * We leverage the most popualar package manager for the runtime and utilize a post-install hook to jaws stuff.
+For example in nodejs: `npm install awsm-images --save`.
+See [awsm-org](https://github.com/awsm-org/awsm) for more info.

 * ##### `$ jaws region create`

   * Creates new region in existing project.
 By default executes CloudFormation to make one stage in new region.